codewise-nicolas/is27-gov-submission/_INSTRUCTIONS.md

 The project has been setup with a Github Workflow YAML file to make use of Github Actions to build binaries of the app.
 It has been setup to run manually via the website or cli.
 This can be changed to run on push or similar actions as desired.

+### Running Github Flow
-To run the flow, manually go to the Github Repository > Actions > Build Sample Mobile App for IOS And Android then click on the drop down "Run workflow", and finally click the green "Run workflow".
+To run the flow, go to the Github Repository > Actions > 'Build Sample Mobile App for IOS And Android' then click on the drop down "Run workflow", and finally click the green "Run workflow".

+### Flow Output/Binaries
-Once the flow is complete, you will find the generated binary under the Artifacts section of the corresponding job.
+Once the flow is complete, you will find the generated binary under the Summary > Artifacts section of the corresponding workflow run results.

+The generated .app for iOS can be dragged into an iOS Simulator to run.
+The generated .aab can be converted to an APK for installation in a simulator with Androids `bundletool` or submitted to the Google Play Store.

 ---